 Tipping is appreciated in Bolivia but not mandatory.
 Around 10% is common in restaurants for good service, while taxis and casual service usually just round up.

-Tipping is appreciated in Bosnia and Herzegovina, but it is not mandatory.
-In restaurants, rounding up or leaving 5-10% for good service is common.
+Tipping is appreciated but never required.
+At restaurants, rounding up or leaving 5-10% for good service is common.
+Hand cash directly when you can, and taxis need only a small round-up in convertible marks.

 Tipping is voluntary in Botswana.
 In cities, about 10% is common in restaurants and small change is enough in bars and taxis, while safari guides and camp staff are usually tipped separately.

-Tipping is not expected in Cambodia.
-Small cash tips are most common in tourist areas, especially for hotel staff, guides, and drivers.
+Tipping is not expected in daily life.
+Small cash tips show up mainly in tourist areas for hotel staff, guides, and tuk-tuk drivers.
+Round up at restaurants when you want to say thanks, but street food stalls need nothing extra.

-Tipping is not expected in mainland China.
-Organized tours and some upscale hotels may accept small tips, but refusals are normal.
+On the mainland, tipping is not expected in everyday restaurants, bars, or taxis.
+Organized tours and some upscale hotels may accept a small cash thank-you, but refusals are normal and offers can feel awkward.

 Tipping is customary in Croatia, but it is usually modest.
 Around 10% is common in restaurants for good service, while cafes, bars, and taxis often just round up.